 “Prescription opioids used for pain relief are generally safe when taken for a short time and as prescribed by a doctor, but they can be misused.
 People misuse prescription opioids by either taking medicine in a way or dose other than prescribed, taking someone else’s prescription medicine, or taking medicine for the effect it causes-to gets high.
 A range of treatments including medicines and behavioral therapies are effective in helping people with opioid addiction.”
 (NIDA)

 If you or a loved one are suffering from prescription painkillers, or just about any type of pain medication addiction, there is hope.
-We at Evoke Wellness MA, know what it is like to have an addiction and are always here to help, no matter how bad your addiction, we can help you.
+We at Evoke Wellness at Cohasset, know what it is like to have an addiction and are always here to help, no matter how bad your addiction, we can help you.
 First, give us a call and ask any questions, and do not worry as all calls are free and 100% confidential.
 One of our addiction specialists will help you find the best evidence-based addiction treatment program for you.
 No one should have to live with the burden addiction can put on your life, mind, and body.